Ella77/Tacotron-2-Korean/README.md

 		python wavenet_vocoder/train.py

 This command using data in tacotron_output folder as input, to train a wavenet model to synthesize the audio.
+When training, you will see the synthesized wav of training (in wavenet_trained_logs/wavs) has much more quality compare to synthesized wav of evaluating (in wavenet_trained_logs/eval/wavs).
+Don't worry, because the training uses GTA but evaluating does not.

 Step 5: inference